jgaa/darkspeak/doc/TC_Protocol.md

 Bob --> [ Msg: Was added ] --> Alice
 ```

+TBD: See what goes on in a real conversation

 ## A client initiates a conversation with an existing contact

 Speculative...